Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 ||SAVE SYSTEM TODO
-Main Menu: Continue (continues save file), New Game (confirmation + deletes save file), Exit - DONE* (still needs existing save file validation) new scene showing the 4 characters <- only the first is selectable unlocks for characters: hit the killing blow on 10 enemies with the given char unlock for lvl up: hit the killing blow on 10 enemies with the given unlocked char item pool showing all the items
+Main Menu: Continue (continues save file), New Game (confirmation + deletes save file), Exit - DONE* (still needs existing save file validation) new scene showing the 4 characters - DONE only the first char is selectable unlocks for characters: hit the killing blow on 10 enemies with the given char unlock for lvl up: hit the killing blow on 10 enemies with the given unlocked char item pool showing all the items